 Hence, under the FSIA as interpreted by Chuidian and consistent with Congressional policy, an official obtains sovereign immunity as an agency or instrumentality of the state only if he or she acts under a valid and constitutional grant of authority.
 Where, as here, the PRC appears to have covertly authorized but publicly disclaimed the alleged human rights violations caused or permitted by Defendants Liu and Xia and asserts that such violations are in fact prohibited by Chinese law, Defendants cannot claim to have acted under to a valid grant of authority for purposes of the FSIA.
 Cf. Larson, supra and Yakima Tribal Court, supra.
 The authorities presented by Plaintiffs establish that the alleged conduct for which the Defendants are responsible were inconsistent with Chinese law.
-Accordingly, their alleged acts are not acts of an agency or instrumentality of the People's Republic of China within the meaning of the FSIA, and sovereign immunity thereunder does not lie.20
+Accordingly, their alleged acts are not acts of an agency or instrumentality of the People's Republic of China within permitting suits only against individuals.
+S.Rep.
+No. 102-249, at 7.

+the meaning of the FSIA, and sovereign immunity thereunder does not lie.20